NicodemusGurion/nicodemusgurion.github.io/islam/10-morals.md

 > …Then he said, 'Where is the little one?
 Call the little one to me.'
 Hasan came running and jumped into his lap.
 Then he put his hand in his beard.
 Then the Prophet, may Allah bless him and grant him peace, **opened his mouth and put his mouth in his mouth**.
 Then he said, O Allah, I love him, so love him and the one who loves him!'"

-# Adult Muslim men should suckle the breasts if adult Muslim women {#adult-suckling}
+## Adult Muslim men should suckle the breasts of adult Muslim women {#adult-suckling}

 >  A'isha (Allah be pleased with her) reported that Salim, the freed slave of Abu Hadhaifa, lived with him and his family in their house.
 She (i. e. the daughter of Suhail came to Allah's Apostle and said: Salim has attained (puberty) as men attain, and he understands what they understand, and he enters our house freely, I, however, perceive that something (rankles) in the heart of Abu Hudhaifa, whereupon Allah's Apostle said to her: Suckle him and you would become unlawful for him, and (the rankling) which Abu Hudhaifa feels in his heart will disappear.
 She returned and said: So I suckled him, and what (was there) in the heart of Abu Hudhaifa disappeared.